Customizing or Decorating Memorial Urns

 What urns are ideal for creative customization?

-• Softer, warmer materials such as paper, wood or biodegradable polymers offer surfaces that are readily adorned and easy to work on.
+- Softer, warmer materials such as paper, wood or biodegradable polymers offer surfaces that are readily adorned and easy to work on.

-• Paper is easy to alter with permanent markers or acrylic paints.
+- Paper is easy to alter with permanent markers or acrylic paints.
 It also easily accepts things glued on.

-• A ceramic-like urn made from vegetable-based gelatin imitates a ceramic finish and provides a surface that is easy to paint in multiple layers if needed.
+- A ceramic-like urn made from vegetable-based gelatin imitates a ceramic finish and provides a surface that is easy to paint in multiple layers if needed.

-One example of an ideal urn for decorating is the White Memento Biodegradable Cremation Urn .
-This biodegradable urn is often used when a water burial is planned.
+One example of an ideal urn for decorating is the White Memento Biodegradable Cremation Urn.
+This biodegradable burial urn is often used when a water burial is planned.
 Ira Woods, president of OneWorld Memorials, says that the urn “invites the engagement of friends and family.
 Using markers, participants write their comments and farewells on the surface.
 Each Memento cremation urn includes 20 biodegradable note cards to write on and insert through a slit on the top of the urn.”

 For an ash scattering, consider the pearl-colored Journey Biodegradable Cremation Urn.
 This urn features a thick paper envelope that folds around the cremation ashes.
 The envelope style encapsulates the cremains within an easily compostable container.
 The outer portion of this urn is a mostly flat surface that is easy to adorn with affectionate notes, doodled imagery or more.

-If more than surface decoration is desired, a wooden or bamboo box such as the Large Bamboo Box Cremation Urn provides an optimal surface.
+If more than surface decoration is desired, a wooden or bamboo cremation box such as the Large Bamboo Box Cremation Urn provides an optimal surface.
 The bamboo allows holes to be drilled for screw-on embellishments.
 Nails and tacks can adhere a collage of photographs, and the sky is the limit from there.
-Personal possessions may be added for authenticity.
-Symbolic objects can be added that speak to personal history, storytelling or dreams and can evoke the presence of the lost loved one.
-Sometimes a factory finish just may not do the trick.

 Can a memorial urn be created from scratch?

-A cremation urn can be made from scratch from various materials.
-For many the task is just too daunting at a time of immense sorrow.
-But if you do feel up to the challenge, seek out resources on art and craft mediums like woodworking, ceramics or weaving as a jumping-off point.
-Consult with community resources on what it would take to build your own from the bottom up.
-Turning the pursuit of the perfect D.I.Y. cremation urn into a journey may serve to salve fresh wounds, or assuage old losses, and you may be pleasantly surprised.
+A DIY cremation urn can be made from scratch from various materials.
+However, for many, the task is just too daunting at a time of immense sorrow.
+But if you feel up to the challenge, seek resources on art and craft mediums like woodworking, ceramics or weaving as a jumping-off point and consult with community resources on what it would take to build your own from the bottom up.
+For example, homemade wooden urn box plans may be found online or through community resources.

 J. Malec is a visual artist and writer whose work often deals with themes related to loss and healing.
 She lives in Minneapolis, and spends much of her time practicing permaculture in the city.